MicrosoftDocs/globalization/globalization/input/index.md

 - [Simplified Chinese IME](simplified-chinese-ime.md)
 - [Traditional Chinese IME](traditional-chinese-ime.md)

-## Localized input mechanisms
+## Keyboard shortcuts in localized applications

 Keyboard shortcuts might need to be modified for localized applications.
-Terminology related to keyboard shortcuts is discussed in [Keyboard shortcuts and localization](hotkeys-accelerators.md).
+For more information, see [Keyboard shortcuts and localization](hotkeys-accelerators.md).